Consolidation Case Studies

 Solar3D up-lists to NASDAQ on strength of acquisitions

 This Los Angeles provider of pool maintenance and service was founded in 2009 has had 15 acquisitions to date, ranging from a one-pool route to a pool business with 15 employees.
-Since opening its franchise business in 2012, the pool care franchise has made acquisitions in four states and has found acquisition to be a highly efficient and beneficial route to garnering clients in unexplored markets.
-The CEO, Willan Johnson, looks for small businesses that have strong client orientation, profitability, and that are well run.
-When looking for a brand to acquire, Johnson says, you should make sure the target business has strong financials and is culturally aligned with your company.
+Since opening its franchise business in 2012, the pool care franchise has made acquisitions in four states and has found this acquisition strategy to be a highly efficient and beneficial route to garnering clients in unexplored markets.
+The CEO, Willan Johnson, looks for small companies that have strong client orientation, profitability, and that are well run.
+When looking for a brand to acquire, Johnson says, you should make sure the target company has strong financials and is culturally aligned with your company.

 Overall, Johnson advises others to be sure to have all employees on board with an acquisition first, and only then should you transition the customers.
 The internal team must fully understand why the change is better; and when they do, they will play a key role in enacting the change in a positive way with the company’s customers.

 Acquisition has been a critical strategy in Vivo’s expansion in just four years beyond California to Nevada, Arizona, and Florida, as well.
 In all, the company currently serves 3,000 residential accounts and 250 commercial customers including W Hotels.

 Beginning in the 1960s, Service Corporation International grew from a single funeral home in Houston, Texas, to more than 1,400 funeral homes and cemeteries in 2008.